Calvi, Haute-Corse: Climate

 Calvi has a hot-summer mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Calvi is 16.4 C. The average annual rainfall is 652.8 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 24.7 C, and lowest in February, at around 9.4 C. The highest temperature ever recorded in Calvi was 42.1 C on 29 July 1983; the coldest temperature ever recorded was -5.6 C on 30 January 1963.

 History

 Calvi was founded in the 13th century.
 Its motto, "Calvi semper fidelis" ("Calvi Always Faithful"), referred originally to its loyalty to the Republic of Genoa, which instated there a closed city centre (préside) in 1278, and built a new castle in 1491 to face new artillery technologies.
 The motto originates from 1553 when Calvi repulsed two attacks by the French and Turks, aided by Corsican exiles.

+In 1555 it was sacked by Dragut Reis and his Barbary pirates.